-Dr. Sam Hsu’s review paper titled "A Review on morphology engineering for highly efficient and stable hybrid perovskite solar cells" is recently highlighted as a Hot Article in "Journal of Materials Chemistry A"
+Dr. Sam Hsu’s review paper titled "A Review on morphology engineering for highly efficient and stable hybrid perovskite solar cells" is highlighted as a Hot Article and recently featured in the top 5% of most read articles in "Journal of Materials Chemistry A".

 After three generations of photovoltaic development, including silicon-based solar cells, inorganic thin film solar cells and organic material heterojunction solar cells, scientists are striving for new materials that could be stable, low-cost and environment-friendly.

 The game was changed until 2009, hybrid perovskites have been highlighted as a significant material to be applied in the field of solar cells, and hybrid perovskite solar cells (HPSCs) are recognized as the fourth generation of solar cells.
 Researchers all over the world make significant effort to boost the effciency of HPSCs close to the record for thin film solar cells.
 Many methods were adopted to improve the quality of HPSCs, however, there no such review on discussing morphology engineering of HPSCs.